-FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act requirements.
+FSANZ has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.

 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (where the status quo is rejecting the application).
-This analysis considers permitting the sale and use of food derived from corn line DAS1131.
+The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo, where status quo is rejecting the application.

+This analysis considers permitting the proposed sale and use of food derived from a new food produced using gene technology (GM food): corn line MON94804.

-FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
-In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment sought to highlight the likely positives and negatives of moving away from the status quo by permitting the sale and use of food derived from corn line DAS1131.
+The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment seeks to highlight the potential positives and negatives of moving away from the status quo by approving the variation to the Code proposed by the application.